NamitaMalik/Spread-and-Rest-Operator-in-ES6/README.md

-# Spread Rest Operator in ES6
+# Spread and Rest Operator in ES6

 We know that ECMA6/ES2015 came up with a lot of new features and syntatic sugars.
 In this blog, we are going to discuss about a new feature introduced in ECMA6 that is `...`.